bysnupy/memos/Linux/Test__CommitLimitandSwap.md

 ### Test patterns

+No.|Pattern
+-|-
-1. CommitLimit < Total Memory, and allocated nearly total memory.
+1| CommitLimit < Total Memory, and allocated nearly total memory.
-2. CommitLimit > Total Memory, and allocated nearly total memory.
+2| CommitLimit > Total Memory, and allocated nearly total memory.
-3. After disabling overcommit feature, allocated more memories than CommitLimit.
+3| After disabling overcommit feature, allocated more memories than CommitLimit.
-4. CommitLimit < Total Memory, and allocated nearly total memory as virtual memory only.
+4| CommitLimit < Total Memory, and allocated nearly total memory as virtual memory only.
-5. The overcommit and heuristic overcommit take turns to allocate more memory than physical memory.
+5| The overcommit and heuristic overcommit take turns to allocate more memory than physical memory.

 ### Environment
 Item|Value